1868–1953

 He emigrated to America with his family at age four, settling in Iowa, where he lived most of his childhood.
 He came to Christ at age 11, as he relates:

-One glad morning about eleven o’clock while walking up the country lane, skirted by a wild crab-apple grove on the right and an osage fence, with an old white-elm gate in a gap at the left, suddenly Heaven let a cornucopia of glory descend on the eleven-year old lad.
+One glad morning about eleven o’clock while walking up the country lane, skirted by a wild crab-apple grove on the right and an osage [orange?]fence, with an old white-elm gate in a gap at the left, suddenly Heaven let a cornucopia of glory descend on the eleven-year old lad.

 The wild crab-apple grove assumed a heavenly glow and the osage fence an unearthly lustre.
-That old white-elm gate with its sun-warped boards gleamed and glowed like silver bars to shut out the world and shut him in with the ’form of the fourth,’ just come into his heart.
+That old white-elm gate with its sun-warped boards gleamed and glowed like silver bars to shut out the world and shut him in with the form of the fourth, just come into his heart.
 The weight of conviction was gone and the paeans of joy and praise fell from his lips.

 Lehman studied for the ministry at Northwestern College in Naperville, Illinois, and served pastorates in Audubon, Iowa; New London, Indiana; and Kansas City, Missouri.